-FedUni Living offers a range of accommodation options conveniently located on or close to campuses in Ballarat and Gippsland.
+FedUni Living offers a range of accommodation options conveniently located on or close to campuses in Ballarat, Gippsland and Berwick.
 Short, medium, long term and year round accommodation is available, with 24/7 support, bills included in rent, planned experiences and instant networks.

-Through the highly effective support programs facilitated by the University, together with a unique residential experience, FedUni Living provides an environment where students in residence are supported in not just their academic pursuits, but importantly their social, cultural and personal development.
+Through the highly effective support programs facilitated by the university, together with a unique residential experience, FedUni Living provides an environment where students in residence are supported in not just their academic pursuits, but importantly their social, cultural and personal development.

-Early arrival accommodation is available and encouraged for International students who have accepted an accommodation offer and will be arriving outside the contracted dates.
+Early arrival accommodation is available and encouraged for international students who have accepted an accommodation offer and will be arriving outside the contracted dates.
 Please visit the website for details and booking information.
 Your request for early arrival accommodation should be submitted when accepting your accommodation offer.

-Eligibility and application criteria apply.
-Please visit our website for full details.
 If you require short term accommodation upon arrival, it is essential you organise this prior to your departure.
-Full details of the various options, as well as costs and booking details can be found on the website.
+Full details of the various options, as well as costs and booking details can be found on our website.
 Bookings should be made no later than 5 working days (Monday-Friday) prior to your date of arrival.

-For current accommodation options, costs and criteria and to apply online, please visit federation.edu.au/FedUniLiving
+For current accommodation options, costs and criteria and to apply online, please visit www.federation.edu.au/feduniliving